aedward8/public_techtonica_assignments/Eventonica/README.md

 This project is a full-stack webpage that is a calendar that allows users to manage their events.
 Users can add/delete events and even favorite events to be stored with their user profile.
 The next phase of the project will include searching for events by date and or category!
 Woohoo!
-The final version of this project will include the popular front-end framework React. /n
+The final version of this project will include the popular front-end framework React.<br>
 <i>This project is part of my coding journey with Techtonica.</i>

 <h2>Project Attributes</h2>